aquariumbio/aquarium/docs/_docs/installation/index.md

 We use this arrangement in the Klavins lab to run the UW BIOFAB so that protocols can be evaluated without affecting the actual lab inventory.
 In addition, each protocol developer should run a local instance, which can be done easily with Docker.

+We strongly encourage protocol developers to use the Docker version in production mode, because it eliminates several of the manual configuration details.
+Once a protocol runs well on a local instance, you can port it to your production instance using import on the developer tab.

+We understand that it might seem simpler to set up a single instance of Aquarium and use it as the production server and for protocol development.
+However, protocol testing _should not_ be done on a production server, because protocol errors can affect system performance, and protocols that create database entries can pollute your production database.

 ## Table of Contents

 <!-- TOC -->